 CE12-2.2+CE12-2.3 is tested by enabling both QP harmonization and in-loop refinement in CE12-2 software.
-CE12-3 does not provide in-loop cross-component refinement for luma, thus in-loop luma refinement cannot be enabled with in-loop reshaping.
 CE12-2.2+CE12-2.3 is the closest possible setting for comparison with CE12-1.2 which has both luma and chroma refinement.
+In-loop luma refinement has been implemented in CE12-2.3 so additional test are performed with both luma and chroma refinement enabled.

 Summary results of group 3 are presented in Table 10.
 It is shown that refinement provides large chroma improvement both in-loop and out-of-loop (larger in out-of-loop).
 Luma gain is slightly dropped by 0.1% in AI for in-loop refinement and slightly improved by 0.1% for out-of-loop refinement.
-This caused by the missing in-loop luma refinement.
+This results is based onthe missing in-loop luma refinement.
+Additional CE12-2.3 test has been performed with both in-loop luma and chroma refinement.